 But how can going without food slow down the ageing process and reduce chronic disease?

 Well, simply put, when we enter a period of fasting, we are no longer using energy to digest and metabolise food, allowing the body to enter ‘heal and repair’ mode.
 During this time, harmful substances that promote inflammation and lead to chronic disease are broken down and eliminated by the body.

-Furthermore, during a fast, we enter a state called ketosis, this is where, due to limited available glucose, fat is broken down for energy, resulting in a bi-product known as ketones.
+In addition, when fat is used for energy during the fasting state, it is known as ketosis, a process resulting in the production of ketone bodies.
 These ketones are a primary fuel for the nervous system and are able to nourish the brain, which is one possible explanation for the increase in memory and cognitive function during and shortly after a fast.

 Therefore, the benefits associated with intermittent fasting include (but are not limited to);

 • Improved concentration

 • Management of headaches